18F/acquisitions.18f.gov/README.md

 ## Docker

 To get started, you will need to have [Docker installed](https://www.docker.com/products/overview).
-Once you have Docker installed, you can install all of the project dependencies, setup a database, and start the project running by running the following:
+Once you have Docker installed, you can install all of the project dependencies, setup a database, and start the project website by running the following:

 ```shell
 docker-compose up -d